Themes in New Directions in Sustainability and Society

 Vulnerability and resilience

-Sustainability strategies search for ways to reduce vulnerability to harm and make systems resilient.
+Research that explores how sustainability strategies might reduce vulnerability to harm and make systems resilient.
 Drawn from ecological theory, resilience is the ability of a system to absorb shocks without fundamentally changing the structure and function of that system.

 Biological and cultural diversity

-In ecological systems, biodiversity is a powerful measure of ecological integrity and health.
-For social systems, there is increasing attention to the value of diversity in culture, knowledge, governance, beliefs, and experiences in supporting the transition to a sustainable future.
+Research that explores biodiversity as a powerful measure of ecological integrity and health and, in social systems, how increasing attention to the value of diversity in culture, knowledge, governance, beliefs, and experiences might support transition to a sustainable future.

 Sustainability challenges the status quo as a viable or desirable plan for the future.
-It promotes the idea of fundamental transformations in human-environment relationships.
-Historical and archaeological perspectives can shed light on the dynamics of failed and successful transformations.
+Research that explores ideas about fundamental transformations in human-environment relationships.
+For example, how historical and archaeological perspectives can shed light on the dynamics of failed and successful transformations.